 Papier mâché - literally chewed paper/pulped paper/mashed paper – is a composite material consisting of paper pieces or pulp and sometimes reinforced with textiles bound with an adhesive such as glue, starch or wall paper paste.
-This course as offered as a weekend workshop, spread over two mornings or as three evening sessions.
-In the first sessions you'll learn lots about the process of papier mâché, make your doll, allow her to dry and then on the final session you will decorate her.
+This course as offered as a weekend workshop, spread over two days or as three evening sessions.
+In the first session you'll learn lots about the process of papier mâché, make your doll, allow her to dry and then on the final session/s you will decorate her.

 Students will learn about the basic principles of the papier mâché technique.
 Using everyday materials, students will realise that papier mâché can be an inexpensive art form.
 Students will experiment with two modes of creating their papier mâché doll, firstly using vessels and casting from moulds, then secondly, creating freestyle forms.
 Students will learn about structure proportion and balance: structure - within any form of sculpture - the mode of which the sculpture if poised is important for the end result.
 Application and finesse are fundamental to a successful papier mâché form and students will be guided with this.
 They will also learn about archiving (preserving) their works using a form of varnish.
 Students will gain knowledge of acrylic paint application to complete their doll.

 We'll be providing all papers, glues, brushes, tape, paints, vessels, handouts and some FK imagery ($30)

 This process goes back to 2000BC China.
 Today, papier mâché sculptures are used as an economical building material for a variety of traditional and ceremonial activities as well as in arts and crafts.